lgleto/TopNews-Andoid-iOS/README.md

 }
 ```

-`fallbackToDestructiveMigration` garanties that the databases is rebuilted when when the datbase version is changed.
-That happens in most of the case that apps can retrive old data from the API.
+`fallbackToDestructiveMigration` garanties that the databases is rebuilted destroing stored date when the database version is changed.
+That happens in most of the cases that apps that can retrive old data from the API.

 ### Remote Data Source - Backend